Gunnarar/autophagy-app/README.md

 - Final QA and user testing (see QA checklist in project notes)
 - Polish UI/UX based on user feedback
 - Prepare for deployment (Expo Go, EAS Build, TestFlight/Play Store)
+- Run an accessibility pass on the chip-driven entry modals (Home/Symptoms) to confirm VoiceOver/TalkBack announce emoji labels and selection state correctly.
+- Adopt the refreshed Figma design system: new tokens, shared UI primitives, and updated screen layouts
+- Persist notification snoozes/dismissals and harden AsyncStorage fallback paths
 - Plan for reminders/notifications and advanced features

+### 🎨 Visual Refresh (Figma Alignment)
+- Introduce the Figma-derived design tokens (carnivore red palette, deep navy neutrals) in `utils/theme.js`
+- Build shared React Native primitives (`components/ui`) for Card, Button, and Chip (logs filters and modals now rely on them); extend the library with checklist/toggle primitives for upcoming settings work.
+- Restructure Home, Logs, and Profile screens to mirror the new hero sections, stat grids, and insights cards
+- Add trend visualizations (ketone/symptom correlation, weekly summaries) using reusable chart wrappers
+- Modernize modals and forms with dialog-style layouts, icon-backed selectors, and consistent spacing

+### 🌙 Dark Mode Prep
+- Split `theme` into light/dark palettes that share spacing/typography tokens; derive colors from the Figma night variant.
+- Add a `ThemeProvider` wrapper that persists the chosen mode (system/default toggle via AsyncStorage) and exposes a `useThemeMode` hook.
+- Audit components that still rely on literal hex values (e.g. `components/KetoneLogModal.js`, `components/SymptomLogModal.js`, `components/LogEntryModal.js`) and swap them to the semantic tokens before enabling the toggle.
+- Provide light/dark values for `theme.overlay.scrim`/`scrimLight` once the theme provider lands so modal scrims adapt automatically.
+- Extend smoke tests to render the app in both modes once the theme provider exists to guard against missing token references.

+### ♿ Manual Accessibility QA
+Use these quick checks whenever we touch chip selectors, modals, or other interactive primitives:
+- **VoiceOver (iOS):** Enable the Screen Reader, focus the Home/Symptom modal chips, and verify it announces "`<label>`, button, selected`" (or `"not selected"`).
+Confirm emoji labels are read aloud (e.g., “Tremor” instead of the emoji glyph).
+Toggle selection and ensure state updates.
+- **TalkBack (Android):** Repeat the same checks, paying attention to double-tap activation and swipe navigation order.
+The chip should respond to double-tap and expose “Selected” in its state announcement.
+- **Keyboard / Switch Control:** On devices with external keyboards or switch control, ensure focus order follows the visual layout and chips respond to Enter/Space.
+- Record any variance (e.g., emoji-only labels) in the PR and update `components/ui/Chip.js` with fallback `accessibilityLabel` props as needed.

 ---